-- The study gave me back two warnings about how I did the mesh, this needs attention.
-Solved (kind of...) - The final plots show a skewed contour of the cathode assembly (still trying to find out why), ignore that.
+- The study gave me back two warnings about how I did the mesh, this needs attention. - The final plots show a skewed contour of the cathode assembly (still trying to find out why), ignore that.

-Enjoy! ©
+Enjoy! ☺

-Potential.
-Side view.
+Potential in volts: Back view.